 WHY DOES ASM TEACH RESCUE BREATHING?

-“I had a firefighter in class (dirt bike) yesterday and it prompted a discussion.
+He said, “I had a firefighter in class (dirt bike) yesterday and it prompted a discussion.
 We always tell students about the ASM class.
-A lot of them ride street, but even more importantly if you are on a trail and get hurt, it’s not likely someone else will “drive by” who can help so that makes the ASM topic even more important.
+A lot of them ride street, but even more importantly, if you are on a trail and get hurt it’s not likely someone else will “drive by” who can help.
+That makes the ASM topic even more important.
 Michael recently took a CPR class and was told that the new CPR is only chest compression and no rescue breathing.
-Question is: if we are not longer doing rescue breathing are you still teaching helmet removal”?
+Question is: if we are no longer doing rescue breathing, are you still teaching helmet removal?”

-In our situation the topic is motorcycle trauma.
+In the event of a motorcycle accident, our situation is motorcycle trauma.
 The victim is assumed to have possible chest trauma and a potential neck injury.
-As a matter of fact, if a person is not breathing after a motorcycle crash, chest trauma and neck injury is more likely to be the cause than cardiac arrest.
-Jaw thrust rescue breathing, a form of rescue breathing that keeps the neck straight, as well as how when & why to remove a full faced helmet, are essential skills that should be taught to ALL First responders.
+In fact if a person is not breathing after a motorcycle crash, chest trauma and neck injury are more likely the cause than cardiac arrest.
+Jaw thrust rescue breathing, a form of rescue breathing that keeps the neck straight, as well as how, when & why to remove a full face helmet are essential skills that should be taught to ALL First responders.

 It is critically important that all responders be taught the difference between traumatic events and cardiac (or medical) events.
-CPR/AED is important and so is Accident Scene Management.
-We should all know how to help at the scene of a crash until professional help arrives and once professional help is on scene they should continue to do the right thing given the circumstance.
-There is much more education to be done!
-Stay tuned for an exciting announcement regarding our renewed focus on teaching more professional classes through: Adopt a LEO and Adopt EMS.
+CPR/AED is important, and so is Accident Scene Management.
+We should all know how to help at the scene of a crash until professional help arrives, and once professional help is on scene they should continue to do the right thing given the circumstance.
+There is much more educating to be done!

 ASM is the Leading Motorcycle Trauma Training Organization in the World